safe finger foods for babies and toddlersPin

-In one way all foods to babies are finger foods – at least when they are allowed to feed themselves. :-) My youngest baby really loved eating with his hands – and he was good at it too!
+In one way, all foods served to babies are finger foods – at least when they are allowed to feed themselves. :-) My youngest baby really loved eating with his hands – and he was good at it, too!
 My daughter, on the other hand, preferred a spoon.

 In this post, you’ll find a nice list of “real” finger foods for babies and toddlers – the ones that even adults would probably eat with their fingers.

-Finger foods – if healthy – are great for nutrition, of course, as well as for training the pincer grasp, enjoying the freedom of feeding themselves, and even to get an active 1-year-old or toddler on the go to eat anything at all!
+Finger foods—if healthy—are great for nutrition, of course, as well as for training the pincer grasp, enjoying the freedom of feeding themselves, and even getting an active 1-year-old or toddler on the go to eat anything at all!

 So print or bookmark this list, and you’ll never run out of ideas on finger foods for your child.